GoonerM466/iptvboss-support-agent/docs/faq/09_no_streams_found_after_output.md

 **If files look good but player says no streams:**

 - Player might be caching old version
+- Player might be using the wrong URL
+- Verify you're using the correct URL format
 - Remove and re-add playlist in player completely
-- Verify you're using the correct URL format

 ### Related Topics